Costa Rica Corporate Tax 2025 (Law 9428): Rates, Deadlines & Penalties

 Double Taxation

-Nowadays, commercial activity has become globalized and many companies have extended their operations across borders.
-When a company operates in several countries the dilemma suddenly arises: where should income be reported? where should taxes paid?
+Today, commercial activity has become increasingly globalized, with many companies expanding their operations across international borders.
+When a company operates in multiple countries, a dilemma suddenly arises: where should its income be reported?
+Where should taxes be paid?

-Every country has its own tax regulations, and per their sovereignty, a company could be required to pay taxes in the countries where it conducts its enterprises.
+Every country has its own tax regulations, and, as per its sovereignty, a company may be required to pay taxes in the countries where it conducts its business.

-It was looking for tax justice, that the principle of double taxation was conceived and developed.
-This principle prohibits governments from taxing the same individual for the identical concept or activity.
+It was in search of tax justice that the principle of double taxation was conceived and developed.
+This principle prohibits governments from taxing the same individual for the same concept or activity.

-This predicament has led nations to establish various measures in order to avoid double taxation.
-Internal legislation has been enacted to regulate this issue, but faced with the impossibility to completely solve the problem; countries have resorted to international treaties in order to reach a more integral solution.
+This predicament has led nations to establish various measures to avoid double taxation.
+Internal legislation has been enacted to regulate this issue, but faced with the impossibility of completely solving the problem, countries have resorted to international treaties in order to reach a more integral solution.

 Costa Rica has joined this initiative and currently has signed treaties with Spain, United States and with some Central American countries.